Home > Drains > The Top 6 Reasons Why Your Toilet Won’t Flush Correctly

 6. The wax ring needs replacing.

-If you flush the toilet and the water flows from under the bowl and onto the floor, this is a good sign the wax ring needs to be replaced.
+If you flush the toilet and the water flows from under the toilet bowl and onto the floor, this is a good sign the wax ring needs to be replaced.